JungRama/football-information/README.md

 # Football Match and Teams Information
-This project using vue.js 2 and cli 3.
+This project using vue.js 2 and cli 3. \n
 api from http://api.football-data.org/ (public)

 ## Project setup